guido-visser/vMix-M5Stick-Tally-Light/README.md

 A massive thanks to [Thomas Mout](https://github.com/ThomasMout) for creating [Arduino vMix Tally](https://github.com/ThomasMout/Arduino-vMix-tally).
 This project is based on his.

+Another huge thank you to [@ArieR1963](https://github.com/ArieR1963) for making the Plus2 work properly

 #### Support the project

 This project is completely free to use in any environment (commerically or non-commerically).
 However, if you like it and use it regularly, please consider buying me a coffee 😄